hoangtruonghrs/mutant_test_gen_js/README.md

 # Mutant Test Gen JS

 An automated system using LLMs and mutation testing in a feedback loop to generate high-quality unit tests for JavaScript projects.
-Inspired by Meta's M-GUiTAr.
+Built with Clean Architecture principles for scalability and maintainability.

 ## Overview

 This project automates test generation by:
-1. Using LLMs (Large Language Models) to generate initial unit tests
+1. Using LLMs (OpenAI/Azure OpenAI) to generate initial unit tests
-2. Running mutation testing to identify weaknesses
+2. Running mutation testing (Stryker) to identify weaknesses
 3. Iteratively improving tests based on survived mutants
 4. Continuing until target mutation score is reached